The Grog Blog

 Here's some useless party-chat information for you to interject into the conversation while you're standing there swaying back and forth with a drink in your hand, trying to think of something clever to say...

-When you're finished folding it 7 times this little bundle is a certain thickness.
+And when (if) you're finished folding it 7 times, you'll notice this little bundle or stack is of a certain thickness right?

 Nope.